-You will find it on the longlist to the German Book Award, among the winners of the prestigious Jürgen Ponto Prize for Best Debut Novel, and soon on Danish bookshelves.
+Nominated for the German Book Award 2023, among the winners of the prestigious Jürgen Ponto Prize for Best Debut Novel, and soon on Danish and Norwegian bookshelves.
 Bonnier’s alpha Forlag in Denmark, the publisher of Katie Kitamura and Valérie Perrin in Denmark, just pre-empted the Danish rights.
+The famous Gyldendal Norsk in Norway hurried and also pre-empted rights just now before Frankfurt Book Fair.
+Please have a look: GITTERSEE is a must-read this season!

 - Longlisted for the German Book Prize 2023